2024 Red Sea tourist boat disaster: Ship

 The M/Y Sea Story was a four-deck motor yacht built out of wood in 2022.
-Measuring 44 meters in length and 9 meters in width, it was designed to accommodate 36 passengers and 12 crew members, including a captain, mechanical engineer, two cooks, two waiters, and six sailors.
+Measuring 44 m in length and 9 m in width, it was designed to accommodate 36 passengers and 12 crew members, including a captain, mechanical engineer, two cooks, two waiters, and six sailors.
 It was equipped with three generators, a Nitrox diving system, and three Coltri compressors.
-Two Zodiac speed boats, measuring 6.5 and 5.5 meters with 100 HP and 40 HP outboard motors respectively, supported diving activities.
+Two Zodiac speed boats, measuring 6.5 and 5.5 m with 100 hp and 40 hp outboard motors respectively, supported diving activities.
 The yacht’s amenities featured 18 air-conditioned cabins with en-suite bathrooms, including four honeymoon suites, a lounge with a bar and entertainment system, and a separate dining area.

 Sinking

 Sea Story had left Port Ghalib near Marsa Alam on 23 November for a diving trip of seven days and was due to dock on 29 November in Hurghada.
 The Egyptian Meteorological Authority had warned of expected high seas on 24 and 25 November and advised against maritime activity for both days.

-According to Amr Hanafi, the governor of the Red Sea, a large wave struck the boat causing it to capsize and sink 46 nautical miles from the shore off Marsa Alam in 5–7 minutes, before coming to rest mostly submerged about 12 metres below the water line, with about half a metre above the water line.
+According to Amr Hanafi, the governor of the Red Sea, a large wave struck the boat causing it to capsize and sink 46 nmi from the shore off Marsa Alam in 5–7 minutes, before coming to rest mostly submerged about 12 m below the water line, with about 0.5 m above the water line.
 However, the claims about a large wave are disputed by survivors of the incident and an oceanographer, Dr. S. Boxhall of University of Southampton.
-He stated that waves were likely only 1.5 metres.
+He stated that waves were likely only 1.5 m.

 The vessel capsized between 02:00 and 3:00 a.m., while the first distress signal was not received by the Red Sea control center until 5:30 a.m.